dbakewel/netbots/README.md

 > If this does not work, open a command window (cmd), cd into the directory containing rundemo.bat and type "rundemo.bat".

 The rundemo script will start 6 processes on the local computer: 1 server, 1 viewer, and 4 robots.
 A default tournament (10 games) will run and then the server will quit.
 Each process will send its output to it's own cmd window.
 The title of the window indicates what is running it in.
 Each process can be quit by clicking in the window and pressing "Ctrl-C" (cmd window stays open) or clicking the close box (cmd window closes).
 Use "Close all windows" in the task bar to quickly quit all processes.

+*The demo robots are fairly boring.
+Robots you write can be much faster and more exiting!*

 ## Running a Tournament